-Should matter appear urgent and indicates a high level of risk to child/rer or vulnerable adult, either contact Children's Social Care or Police direct to refer, lead in the individual's organisation to pass on and record their statutory agencies, when this has been ganisation and Contact safeguarding lead in employing / deploying within 24 hours, calling the individua not carry out an investigation or ctly
+Should matter appear urgent and indicates a high level of risk to child/ren or vulnerable adult, either contact Children's Social Care or Police direct to refer,

+Contact the safeguarding lead in the individual's employing/ deploying organisation to pass on the information.
+Secure and record their commitment to refer to statutory agencies, and seek confirmation when this has been undertaken.
+If not agreed, contact statutory agencies directly.